lankdaniel14/Housing_Prices_ML_Project_HIT/README.md

 ## 📖 Project Overview

 This project was developed as part of an academic assignment in the Supervised Learning course at HIT.
-It demonstrates how to train and evaluate multiple regression models to predict housing prices using the **California Housing dataset**.
+It demonstrates how to train and evaluate multiple regression models to predict housing prices using the **Housing dataset**.

 The project follows a full machine learning pipeline:
 - Data loading and exploration (EDA)